By Sancheet Hoque

 In this verse from Surah Maryam, Allah relays to us the birth of Prophet Yahya (as) (John), the son of Prophet Zachariah (as).
 Zachariah (as) was influenced by Maryam receiving different types of off-season fruits from Allah.
 This led him to ask Allah to give him a son to his barren wife and which Allah promised him so.
 After he was born, Allah speaks highly of Yahya (as) and describes him as so in the verses above.
 One of the most important verses here in regards to the value of parents is the verse “And he was God-fearing, and kind to his parents.”
 Allah is drawing a parallel between someone who fears God and someone who treats their parents well.
 To respect and honor one’s parents is also a means of fearing Allah.
 Allah wants parents to be respected.
 Allah is also a guardian and caretaker to a believer even more than a parent, so if one disrespects their parent, then by proxy it’s almost as if one is disrespecting the Lord of All Worlds.

-Hardships of a Mother
+Hardships of Parents

 And We have commanded people to ˹honour˺ their parents.
 Their mothers bore them through hardship upon hardship, and their weaning takes two years.
 So be grateful to Me and your parents.
 To Me is the final return.
 [31:14]